Stack-Overflow-as-a-Social-Network/stack-overflow-as-a-social-network.github.io/index.md

   description="What are the users really like?" video_url="assets/video/user.mp4"
 %}
-### More stackoverflow, better job success?
+### More Stack Overflow, better job success?
 To get the most basic idea of how do people use Stack Overflow, let's plot the visit frequency distribution of the survey respondents.
-We see that most people answering the survey use stackoverflow quite often.
-This may of course be due to the sample being somewhat skewed, since active Stackoverflow users are probably more inclined to answer the survey.
+We see that most people answering the survey use Stack Overflow quite often.
+This may of course be due to the sample being somewhat skewed, since active Stack Overflow users are probably more inclined to answer the survey.

 <iframe class="plotly-plot" src="assets/export/visit_frequency.html"></iframe>

 It is interesting to see how does the activity on Stack Overflow correlates with the job satisfaction and average salary of the users.
-From the following figure, we can see that the job satisfaction increases actually quite clearly with more time spent in Stackoverflow.
+From the following figure, we can see that the job satisfaction increases actually quite clearly with more time spent in Stack Overflow.
 Maybe it's a good idea to search for the answers instead of trying too hard in solving all problems by yourself.

 <iframe class="plotly-plot" src="assets/export/job_satisfaction_salary.html"></iframe>